schneimo/neural-network-basics/README.md

 - Unpooling

 ## Examples
-The following scripts are basic tasks, which can be solved by the neural network:
+In the following scripts are basic example tasks, which can be solved by the neural network:
 - [Basic classification with a FCN](basic_classification.py)
 - [Basic regression with a FCN](basic_classification.py)
 - [MNIST classification with a CNN (full dataset)](conv_mnist_classification_full.py)